‘Sherlock’ Leak Online Has Producers Warning Fans Not To Watch

 — Nick Cannon (@nickycafc) January 12, 2017

 For a series that relies so much on twists and turns, issues such as spoilers and the Sherlock leak can create complications for both the viewers and the showrunners.
-It seems nowadays that the easiest way to avoid spoilers is to avoid the Internet altogether.
+It seems nowadays that the easiest way to avoid spoilers is to avoid the internet altogether.
 Most recently, a huge reveal in the second episode of Sherlock was spoiled in the headlines of a review by The Telegraph.

 “The Lying Detective,” the episode in question, was mainly about the reconciliation between Sherlock Holmes and John Watson after the death of Mary Watson.
 There’s also, however, a huge development in that same episode regarding the identity of the third Holmes sibling.
 While the existence of a third Holmes sibling has been hinted at since Season 3, most of the speculation has been fixated on a third Holmes brother possibly named “Sherringford.”
 At the end of the episode, viewers learn that instead of another brother, what Sherlock and Mycroft have is a sister named Eurus.

 The spoiler-y headline “Sherlock Has an Evil Sister” from The Telegraph has since been changed to a less revealing headline, but its existence didn’t go unnoticed by Reddit users who were irked by how the headline of the review had given the twist away.
-Given the fact that the season finale seems to be just as chockfull of twists as its preceding episodes this season, it is little wonder that the situation of a Sherlock leak elicited such swift responses from the showrunners, who asked people not to share the link and spoil the story for others.
+Given the fact that the season finale seems to be just as chock full of twists as its preceding episodes this season, it is little wonder that the situation of a Sherlock leak elicited such swift responses from the showrunners, who asked people not to share the link and spoil the story for others.

 There is no telling whether or not the Sherlock leak will affect the ratings or box office of “The Final Problem.”
 According to The Hollywood Reporter, the ratings of the second episode of Season 4 was an all-time low last Sunday, attracting only 6 million viewers, a considerable drop from the 8.1 million viewers that tuned in for the season opener, “The Six Thatchers.”
 The mixed reviews this season has been receiving so far may be one of the reasons behind the dip in ratings, and now with the recent leak of the Sherlock finale, there’s the possibility that the ratings of the show may be further impacted.